KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Can you price it with a predicable model?
 * Can you have high gross margins?

-### Customer impact

-* Will your product create network effects?
-* Does it have organic demand versus requiring marketing spend?

 ## Charts
 * Company Organizational Chart
 * Users, Buyers, Channels